Jerrypan29/3DFace_FPGA/benchmark/README.md

    - Open the `test_demo.ipynb` notebook from the Jupyter interface.

 2. **Run the Visualization Cells**:
-   - Execute the cells in the notebook to generate plots and visualizations that illustrate the model fitting effect.
-   - These visualizations will help in assessing the accuracy and performance of the model, allowing for a more intuitive comparison between different methods.
+ - These visualizations will help in assessing the model fitting effect, providing a clear and intuitive way to evaluate the model's performance.